 Elementor is one of the most popular, and probably the easiest drag and drop builder for WordPress.
 With more than one million active installs, Elementor is revolutionizing the WordPress experience.
 But what is Elementor and why is it this popular?
 In a few words, it’s a visual composer for WordPress that provides professional designing capabilities right on your current website.
 More precisely, it adds an extra widget on your usual WordPress editor that allows near-miracle instant edits on live page loads.
-Let’s see in this Elementor Review if it lives up to its hype.

 1. Why use it